Do you have any uncompleted projects that are weighing you down?

 We become desensitized to our mounting pile of unfinished projects, or so we think.
 We get used to the status quo and start to accept a level of chaos, no matter how small, that slowly alters us.
 The more we tolerate the slippery slope of chaos, the lower our personal standards are.
 We start tolerating and rationalizing that “it is ok” or “it’s not that bad.”
 As we expect less from our environment, we also get comfortable expecting less from us.

 Most importantly it adds to a general sense of overwhelm and anxiety.
 All the little projects add up.
 Add the large ones and progress on any front suddenly feels impossible.
+Cue full-blown OVERWHELM.

 I recently realized just how much my unfinished projects were and are holding me back.
 I have lots of running to do lists–ones for house projects, one for my business, one for my studio and another for my artwork.
 They are in notebooks, on sticky notes, on slips of paper on my desk, and in an effort to corral them, even in Asana (online/ app project management tool which I am not consistent in using.
 I use it for months and then get out of the habit.
 Add being consistent with Asana to my list.)
 I come across small items that should go onto one of the lists daily.
 But it was one large studio project that resulted in my summer “come to Jesus” moment on why I needed to make a habit of slowly taking on my unfinished tasks.

 We moved into our current house in 2007.
 One key feature that sold us on this house was that I could build a studio in the oversized third garage stall.
 It even has windows that face the fountain in the front yard so I would have lots of natural light and a pretty view.
-Within the first year, we walled off the third stall, all added a ductless air conditioning system (it’s Tucson after all, so no way to make it through summers without it), added more outlets, shelving, and had a special outlet installed for my kiln.
+Within the first year, we walled off the third stall, and added a ductless air conditioning system (it’s Tucson after all, so no way to make it through summers without it), added more outlets, shelving, and had a special outlet installed for my kiln.
 All I needed to add was a sink.

 I found a good deal on used kitchen cabinets at the Habistore.
 Thank you, Jimmy Carter, for Habitat for Humanity and now the salvaging of building supplies by the Habistore that make decking out a studio a bargain.
 (In case you are curious…$1/in width.
 Three cabinets just $76.)
 I decided I would create a mosaic countertop.
 My fatal error!

 I love snorkeling, so my vision was to have a coral reef mosaic scene that moved across the countertop down the cabinet face becoming a painted mural on the doors.
 I talked to a mosaic artist friend for her suggestions on the best way to create the underlying counter surface.
 I followed her instructions and was all set to start making mosaic tiles.
 I made a template of the surface, began making drawings, and checked out lots of books of coral reefs.
-But then my other studio work began to priority.
+But then my other studio work began to take priority.
 My drawings got tucked away somewhere and eventually got lost.

 Fast forward 9 years…and it still looks the same.